-The department offers three degree programs.
-Students in the rehabilitation counseling, and substance abuse and clinical counseling degree programs must complete a minimum of 48 s.h. of credit, which includes 12 s.h. or one semester of internship.
-Students in the vocational evaluation degree program must complete a minimum of 45 s.h. of credit, which includes 12 s.h. or one semester of internship.
+The department offers three master of science (MS) degree programs and a doctor of philosophy (PhD).
+Students in all MS degree programs complete a minimum of 48 s.h. of credit, which includes 12 s.h. or one semester of internship.
 Students with an undergraduate degree in rehabilitation services are required to complete a minimum of 42 s.h. of credit for any of the three MS degree programs.
 Required courses passed with a grade of B or higher at the undergraduate level will be waived.